bloomberg/ts-blank-space/README.md

 ## Unsupported Syntax

 Some parts of TypeScript are not supported because they can't be erased in place due to having runtime semantics.
 See [unsupported_syntax.md](./docs/unsupported_syntax.md).

+In addition, some compile-time-only assertion forms such as `as` / `satisfies` can still be unsupported in specific precedence-sensitive positions, because erasing them would require adding parentheses to keep JavaScript semantics the same.

 When unsupported syntax is encountered, `ts-blank-space` will call the optional `onError` callback and continue.
 Examples can be seen in [`errors.test.ts`](./tests/errors.test.ts).